eoinkelly/notes/elasticsearch/elasticsearch.md

 * A lot of the constraints of ES are actually constraints from Lucene
 * The part of ES that writes data to disk is called the "gateway"
 * ES is described as "schema free" or "schemaless"
-    * It's kinda bs
+    * It's kinda bullshit
     * That means the docs are not _bound_ by a schema, it doesn't mean there is no schema

 ### Default ports

 * TCP 9200 for Restful API queries
 * TCP 9300 for inter-node communication or "transport"
-    * They Java API connects to this port
+    * The Java API connects to this port
 * TCP 5601 for Kibana
   * Kibana connects to ES server over 9200